This time, we wanted to focus on our female travel friends who seek to dip their toes in Japan’s fun izakaya culture.

-With Ueno Park, Ameyokocho, and numerous museums, Ueno has a ton of unique and fun sightseeing spots to offer!
+With Ueno Park, Ameyokocho, and numerous museums, Ueno - a neighborhood on Tokyo's east side - has a ton of unique and fun sightseeing spots to offer!
 After a long day of exploring the charms of the area, nothing is better than a couple of cold drinks in the evening.
 Ueno is a lively town filled with numerous traditional Japanese pubs called izakaya, making the choice of where to go for one – or more – last drinks before heading home.

-Ueno Yorozuya Shuho: Try the Fun Custom of “Kaku-Uchi,” Drinking at a Liquor Store!
+1. Ueno Yorozuya Shuho: Try the Fun Custom of “Kaku-Uchi” - Drinking at a Liquor Store!

 The bright and open space has a very warm, welcoming atmosphere to it and the colorful mural on the wall gives the place a dash of modern art.
 The show owner herself is a woman who likes a good Japanese sake, so it really is a great place for female travelers on the lookout for a couple of drinks.